-- 1.1 Lewisham town centre is at the heart of the Borough of Lewisham.
-The town is the most important shopping and leisure destination in the area as well as a major transport hub.
-The town is a home, workplace and visitor location for a diverse and varied community. - 1.2 Lewisham town centre has existing excellent public transport and road connections to central London, Docklands and the suburbs.
-Additionally, there is a busy retail centre including a vibrant street market and a new state of the art leisure centre due to open in 2013. - 1.3 Alongside these positive aspects of the town centre there are a number of redevelopment opportunities that provide the exciting prospect to change Lewisham town centre for the better.
-There is an opportunity to transform the way the centre works and radically improve the way of life for everyone associated with Lewisham town centre through the regeneration of residential, commercial and retail development sites, the radical improvement of the transport interchange and the careful management of this process to meet the overall town centre needs. - 1.4 The Area Action Plan (AAP) is at the heart of regenerating the town centre.
+- 1.2 Lewisham town centre has existing excellent public transport and road connections to central London, Docklands and the suburbs.
+Additionally, there is a busy retail centre including a vibrant street market and a new state of the art leisure centre. - 1.3 Alongside these positive aspects of the town centre there are a number of redevelopment opportunities that provide the exciting prospect to change Lewisham town centre for the better.
+There is an opportunity to transform the way the centre works and radically improve the way of life for everyone associated with Lewisham town centre through the regeneration of residential, commercial and retail development sites, the radical improvement of the transport interchange and the careful management of this process to meet the overall town centre needs.

+- 1.4 The Lewisham Town Centre Local Plan (LTCLP) is at the heart of regenerating the town centre.
 It provides a vision and a number of objectives for the town centre, supported by a suite of policies, guidance and a delivery plan.
-The AAP will demonstrate what is required to redevelop the area into a vibrant and successful centre, including improvements to shopping, living, working, and spending leisure time in the town centre.
-Further, the AAP will ensure individual developments support the town centre wide objectives, are well designed and environmentally smart. - 1.5 The AAP has three sections to guide development: - The first establishes the town centre boundary and introduces the spatial strategy for the town centre (Section 3) - The second identifies a number of Town Centre Areas where development is expected to be focused and recognises key development sites.
-Local policies and guidance for each Town Centre Area and site is provided (Section 4) - The third sets out a suite of policies that are relevant to all development proposals across the entire town centre (Section 5)
+The LTCLP will demonstrate what is required to redevelop the area into a vibrant and successful centre, including improvements to shopping, working, and spending leisure time in the town centre.
+Further, the LTCLP will ensure individual developments support the town centre wide objectives, are well designed and environmentally smart. - 1.5 The LTCLP has three sections to guide development: - The first establishes the plan area boundary and introduces the spatial strategy for the town centre (Section 4) - The second identifies a number of Policy Areas where development is expected to be focused and recognises key development sites.
+Local policies and guidance for each Policy Area and site is provided (Section 5) - The third sets out a suite of policies that are relevant to all development proposals across the entire town centre (Section 6)